 * Growth projections are based on the category “Horticultural Trades Workers”.

 From 2006 to 2013, the number of florists in employment decreased by almost 3% yearly.
 Employment numbers are expected to be increase by around 1.1% until 2021, and then be relatively stable for the next few years.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 *Three years after completion of L1, 2 or 3 Certificate - Visual Arts & Crafts.

 Three years after completing a certificate in visual arts or crafts, most graduates are employed.
 A comparatively small proportion is in employment or further study three years after completing their certificate.
 Quite a few are receiving a benefit.
-The median salary two years after completion was around $27,700.
+The median salary three years after completion was around $34,000.
 Note that these numbers are for a wider category, and employment numbers for florists might be higher, as it is one of the more employment focused areas of study within the visual arts and crafts category.

 Florists are not on Immigration New Zealand's skill shortage lists.